michaelwillis/dragonfly-reverb/README.md

 On Linux or MacOS, invoke `make` to build Dragonfly Reverb.

-You can build against the system libsamplerate with using SYSTEM_LIBSAMPLERATE=true at build time.
-Unless this, the bundled libsamplerate will be used.

 ### Linux Build Dependencies

 * libx11-dev
 * libgl1-mesa-dev
 * libjack-jackd2-dev

+You can build against the system libsamplerate with using SYSTEM_LIBSAMPLERATE=true at build time.
+If this flag is not set, the bundled libsamplerate will be used.

 ### Cross compiling for Windows (on Linux)